PROGRAM

 uses graph, vbxe;

-procedure, for the aforementioned example references to these procedures will be made by the VBXE
+In both GRAPH and VBXE modules there is a SetColor and Line procedure, for the aforementioned example references to these procedures will be made by the VBXE module,

 uses vbxe, graph;